APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 ---

-_This is the third part in an on-going blog series about [building an event sourcing system in Ruby using AWS Serverless technologies](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/introduction)._
+_This is the fourth part in an on-going blog series about [building an event sourcing system in Ruby using AWS Serverless technologies](/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/introduction)._

 The persistence of values and complex objects is essential to modern applications.
 Applications that take tremendous care of how their objects actually pass in-and-out of memory tend to perform far better than those that don't - especially in the face of changing and growing requirements.

-This article covers how to implement aggregate persistence using the Repository pattern and DynamoDB.
-We will start by designing our event store and building the first component - the events table.
+This article covers how to implement aggregate persistence using the Repository pattern.
+It utilizes previously built DynamoDB table from our event store.

 ## Repository Class